Click here to launch this map in a new tab.

 Planning in the City of Racine

-Planning focuses on the correlation between the City’s goals and objectives established in the Comprehensive Plan and the implementation of that Plan throughout the community.
-The Planning Division of the Department of City Development provides regular support to the City Planning Commission, the Redevelopment Authority of the City of Racine (RDA), the Landmarks Commission, the Business Improvement Districts (BIDs) and the Downtown Design Review Committee regarding land use and development issues.
+Planning focuses on the correlation between the city’s goals and objectives established in the Comprehensive Plan and the implementation of that plan throughout the community.
+The Planning Division of the Department of City Development provides regular support to the Planning, Heritage and Design Commission; the Community Development Authority of the City of Racine (CDA); the Zoning Board of Appeals; and the Business Improvement Districts (BIDs) regarding land use and development issues.
 Planning staff work closely with other departments to coordinate the review of design standards, site plan reviews and development projects throughout the City.
 City Development staff also work with consultants to develop project and area plans for specific parts of the City.

-Beyond the big picture aspects of planning, implementing the City’s goals involves working with citizens and business owners, one on one, on a daily basis.
+Beyond the big picture aspects of planning, implementing the city’s goals involves daily, one-on-one interaction between citizens and business owners.
 Planning staff can help you determine appropriate locations for your business, if any permits or licenses may be needed, and if any committee or commission action needs to occur on your way to getting up and running.
-Get in touch to discuss your business plan with us.
+Get in touch with us to discuss your business plan.

 Adopted City Plans